STEM_herosq

 Afterschool and third space programs are a prime space for youth to learn about science, technology, engineering, and mathematics (STEM).
 Afterschool STEM programs spark interest by engaging students in hands-on experiences and help them build workforce skills such as collaboration, and foster new ways of thinking such as engineering mindset.
 Afterschool STEM programs also boost students’ proficiency in math and science, increase their likelihood of graduation, and put them on the path to pursuing a career in the STEM fields.
+Vermont Afterschool is at the forefront of expanding STEM learning throughout the state.

 For more information or to be part of any of these programs, contact Katie O’Shea.